Pediatric ACL Tears

 Symptoms include hearing a popping sound in the knee at the time of an ACL tear, pain especially while trying to put weight on the injured leg, swelling and a feeling of instability or “giving way“ with weight bearing.

 Treatment usually involves surgery as conservative treatment, including bracing and strengthening exercises, have generally shown poor results.
 Surgical treatment in the form of reconstruction is associated with its own challenges.
 A child is considered skeletally immature as their bones are still growing.
 The ends of each bone have a region known as the epiphysis or growth plate and are the weakest part of the knee.
 A traditional ACL tear repair involves the drilling of tunnels into the thigh and shin bones at the knee joint to replace the damaged ACL with graft tissue.
 With the growth plate in the path of these drill holes, the traditional reconstruction procedure may lead to growth abnormalities such as unequal lengths of the two legs.
 The younger the child, the more severe the deformity.

 To lower the possibilities of growth arrest, alternative surgical techniques have been designed.
 One procedure involves drilling holes that go around the growth centers instead of passing through the growth centers.
 Another procedure involves avoiding holes altogether and wrapping the graft around the bones instead.

 To reduce your chances of ACL tears, wear proper protection and techniques while playing sports or exercising.

-If your child has experienced any ACL tears, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If your child has experienced any ACL tears, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.